 Diversified Water Sources with Solid Planning

-Zone 7 Water Agency Board of Directors.
-Tri-Valley first.
-25 years of engineering leadership.
-A clear plan for water reliability, PFAS remediation, and fiscal accountability.
+Sean Roberts serves on the Zone 7 Water Agency Board of Directors.
+25 years of engineering leadership, focused on water reliability, PFAS remediation, and fiscal accountability for the Tri-Valley.

 Priorities, one clear plan.